tellor-io/auto-tipper-bot-liquity/README.md

 # Auto Tipper Bot

-This is a bot for automatically detecting when the Tellor backup oracle will be triggered in a Liquity-like system and adding a tip for Tellor data in that case.
+This is a bot for automatically detecting when the Tellor backup oracle will be triggered in a Liquity-like system which uses API3 as a primary oracle, and adding a tip for Tellor data in that case.
 Currently supported networks include Ethereum mainnet, Polygon, Optimism, Goerli, Mumbai, and Optimism-Goerli.

 ### Clone repo and cd
 ```sh